 Roxi Satni is known for her Aztec tattoos and hand-poke designs.
 Ranging from intricate to stylized, her tattoos are bold, crisp, and eye-catching.

-Diana Félix creates beautiful Mexican-inspired tattoos in black and white with touches of red.
+Diana Félix creates beautiful Mexican-inspired black and white tattoos with red touches.
 Artistic and abstract woman figures and animals seem to be her specialty.

 You need to book your space a month in advance if you want him to do your tattoos.
 You should hurry up before he becomes too famous and has no time :).